anushka-gupta-31/Spark-AR/README.md

 Using the face tracker, I have created some face deformation animations and using face tracker along with plane occluder, I have created an amazing effect.

-I have also used segmentation to change the backgroung and also I have added animation using gifs.
+I have also used segmentation to change the background and also I have added animation using gifs.